yk-tanigawa/snpnet/README.md

 |1      | 69231|1:69231:C:T |C   |T   |      96344|               1|                0|          0|           0|        238|  96345|1:69231:C:T_T |  0.0024642|          1|        238.000000|   0.0000104|     6|

 `VariantFilter` should modify this data table and return the modified table.
 We encourage the users to look at the [default Variant filter](https://github.com/rivas-lab/snpnet/blob/a7c95cceded3bfb0881f77d92fd6a24ac17f7171/R/sparse.R#L1) and a [more advanced one](https://github.com/rivas-lab/snpnet/blob/a7c95cceded3bfb0881f77d92fd6a24ac17f7171/R/sparse.R#L301) that uses external data.
 The allowed operations are:
   1. Removing rows from it (based on the column values).
-This corresponds to exluding genetic variants from the analysis.
+This corresponds to excluding genetic variants from the analysis.
-  2. Adding columns to provide additional information (for example the gene symbol.
+  2. Adding columns to provide additional information (for example the gene symbol).
 This modified data table will be part of the output of `snpnet2Base`.
   3. Reordering the rows.
 This is necessary for group Lasso, where the variants in the same group must be in adjacent rows in this data table (see the next bullet point).

 - `GroupMap` (required only for group Lasso), which is again a function (or NULL if running Lasso) takes the output from `VariantFilter` and returns a strictly increasing integer vector `out` such that.
 The variants in group `i` occupy the rows `out[i] + 1, ..., out[i+1]` in the output of `VariantFilter`.
 See [here](https://github.com/rivas-lab/snpnet/blob/a7c95cceded3bfb0881f77d92fd6a24ac17f7171/R/sparse.R#L343) for an example.
 - `family` (optional), can be one of `'gaussian', 'binomial', 'cox'`.
 - `covariates`, the column names of the covariates in `phenotype.file`.
 - `sparse` (optional), if set TRUE, this function will try to use a sparse representation of the input genetic matrix for the training data.
-- `nlambda` (optional), number of regularization parameters to try.
+- `nlambda` (optional), the number of regularization parameters to try.
 - `lambda.min.ratio` (optional), the ratio of the largest regularization parameter (so that the coefficients just become non-zero) and the smallest one.
 -  `lambda` (optional), user-specified regularization parameters.
 -  `split.col` (optional), column name of the variable that specifies the training/validation split in `phenotype.file`.
 -  `status.col` (required for Cox model), column name of the survival status variable in `phenotype.file`.
--  `mem` (only for preprocessing), amount of memory to allocate for Plink2 for preprocessing.
+-  `mem` (only for preprocessing), the amount of memory to allocate for Plink2 for preprocessing.
 -  `configs` (optional), a list with the following elements
     1. `zstdcat.path` the path where the zstdcat binary is located.
 Default assumes the binary is added to PATH.
     2. `gcount.full.prefix` a prefix (including path) where the intermediate data the preprocessing step generates should be stored
     3. `nCores` number of threads to use in the preprocessing step.

 ### Select and specify the number of threads

-Both exported function use OpenMP to parallellize their solvers.
-To change the number of cores to use (say to 16) when fitting run `OMP_NUM_THREADS=16 R` or `OMP_NUM_THREADS=16 Rscript Your_script_name.R` (this will also change the number of threads of other functions that uses OpenMP in the same session).
-The default will use all core avaliable in the machine.
-On our machine we observe when the number of threads exceeds 12-16 the performance improvement plateaus, but this could vary depending on the problem size, the processor, and memory system.
+Both exported functions use OpenMP to parallelize their solvers.
+To change the number of cores to use (say to 16) when fitting, run `OMP_NUM_THREADS=16 R` or `OMP_NUM_THREADS=16 Rscript Your_script_name.R` (this will also change the number of threads of other functions that use OpenMP in the same session).
+The default will use all cores available in the machine.
+On our machine, we observe when the number of threads exceeds 12-16, the performance improvement plateaus, but this could vary depending on the problem size, the processor, and the memory system.

 ### Selective Inference

-`snpnet` implements post-selection inference method developed in [this paper](https://arxiv.org/pdf/1902.07884.pdf), which provides asymptotically valid confidence intervals of the parameter estimates conditional on the selection event.
+The `snpnet` package implements the post-selection inference method developed in [Panigrahi and Taylor](https://arxiv.org/abs/1902.07884), which provides asymptotically valid confidence intervals of the parameter estimates conditional on the selection event.
 To use it, set `sel.inf = T` in `snpnet` call.
 To achieve higher power, the confidence interval and p-values are based on the refitting results from the combined training and validation set.

-## Version history:
+## Version History

-- The original `snpnet` implementation as described in [Qian et al. 2020](https://doi.org/10.1371/journal.pgen.1009141) is in [here](https://github.com/rivas-lab/snpnet/tree/master) (the `master` branch in the Rivas lab repository).
+- The original `snpnet` implementation, as described in [Qian et al. 2020](https://doi.org/10.1371/journal.pgen.1009141), is [here](https://github.com/rivas-lab/snpnet/tree/master) (the `master` branch in the Rivas lab repository).
 The same repository also implements the Cox model extension of the approach as described in [Li et al. 2020](https://doi.org/doi:10.1093/biostatistics/kxaa038).
-- There is an optimized implementation as described in [Li et al. 2021](https://doi.org/10.1093/bioinformatics/btab452), which is available [here](https://github.com/rivas-lab/snpnet/tree/compact) (the `compact` branch).
+- An optimized implementation, as described in [Li et al. 2021](https://doi.org/10.1093/bioinformatics/btab452), is available [here](https://github.com/rivas-lab/snpnet/tree/compact) (the `compact` branch).
-- We have minor bug fix and improvements (including `save.lag` option) available in this repository.
+- We have minor bug fixes and improvements (including the `save.lag` option) available in this repository.

-## Reference:
+## References

 - J. Qian, Y. Tanigawa, W. Du, M. Aguirre, C. Chang, R. Tibshirani, M. A. Rivas, T. Hastie.
 [A fast and scalable framework for large-scale and ultrahigh-dimensional sparse regression with application to the UK Biobank](https://doi.org/10.1371/journal.pgen.1009141).
 PLoS Genet.
 16, e1009141 (2020)
 - R. Li, C. Chang, J. M. Justesen, Y. Tanigawa, J. Qiang, T. Hastie, M. A. Rivas, R. Tibshirani.
 [Fast Lasso method for large-scale and ultrahigh-dimensional Cox model with applications to UK Biobank](https://doi.org/doi:10.1093/biostatistics/kxaa038).
 Biostatistics.
 23(2), 522-540 (2020).